zaytracom/qs/README.md

 | `[]byte` decode API | ✅ (`UnmarshalBytes`) |
 | `SortArrayIndices` | ✅ (matches JS key sorting behavior for array indices) |

+## Parser architecture (Arena-backed, O(n))

+Under the hood, `v2` uses a small lexer/parser in `v2/lang` that tokenizes the query string in a single pass and builds an arena-backed AST of `Span`s (offset/len views into the original input).
+This design keeps the hot path allocation-free in steady state when you reuse a `lang.Arena` (and is fully zero-copy via `ParseBytes`), while correctly handling the tricky `qs` key syntax (deeply nested brackets, percent-encoded `[`/`]` and dots, and `=` inside bracketed segments) and enabling strict error reporting for malformed keys (unmatched/unclosed brackets, invalid percent-encoding, etc.).
+It was added to make JS `qs`-compat parsing both fast and predictable for complex real-world keys; for the full grammar/AST details see `v2/LANGUAGE_SPECIFICATION.md`.

 ## Performance

 Benchmarks on `darwin/arm64` (`go test -bench=. -benchmem` in `benchmarks/`).
 Lower is better.